CiscoSystems/don/README.md

    don/collector.py to match the settings in the file downloaded in the previous step. **This step is soon going to be automated and integrated with the next step.**
+3. DON runs as a  application.
-3. python manage.py runserver 0.0.0.0:8000.
-This runs the django server that accepts requests on port 8000 from any IP address.
+   `python manage.py runserver 0.0.0.0:8000.` This runs the django server that accepts requests on port 8000 from any IP address.
 For more understanding of how to start the django server, please look at official django documentation.
    If you get an error "Error: That port is already in use." and you are sure